UbiquityRobotics/learn/need_to_know.md

 12350 size.
 Typical capacity - 30-35 Ah usually much bigger (and heavier) than most applications demand - recommended only for those who must have extraordinary endurance - typicaly 24 hours or more of continuous use.
 This sized battery makes the robot sufficiently heavy that it will be difficult for most users to lift.

-In all cases we recommend a non-spill-able, deep cycle, sealed lead acid battery of either a Gel type or AGM type - although the robot can accept any type of battery pack with a voltage in the range of 21V - 30V, the provided charger is specified for lead acid batteries.
+In all cases we recommend a non-spill-able, deep cycle, sealed lead acid battery of either a Gel type or AGM type - although the robot can accept any type of battery pack with a voltage in the range of 22.5V - 30V.

+The provided charger is specified for lead acid batteries.
 We provide foam inserts with the robot to fit the above battery sizes.
 Do not discard these foam inserts with the packaging.

+#### The Size Of The Battery Compartment

+We ship Magni with a foam cut-out that nicely holds two 1270 format Lead Acid batteries.
+Hopefully this was not disguarded when unpacking.

+The floor of the battery compartment is always at least 205mm x 25.6mm.
+Due to manufacturing tolerances it may be larger but that cannot be guaranteed.

+From the floor to the top of the top rails on the side we have 135mm of height.
+Batteries can go up taller to the top flat metal plate and that would be a height of 180mm.
+These measurement are intentionally meant to avoid trying to get so close on a mm of clearance as our manufacturing cannot guarantee mm specs.

+#### Other information That May Help Battery Selection

+We are looking into solutions that perhaps in the future may be able to support  LiFePO4 battery chemistry but we have not determined if they meet the always under 30.0V limit even when on charger and fully charged.
+There are many lithium solutions that would be over 30.0V and those absolutely cannot be used.

+The stock battery charger we supply is ONLY FOR LEAD ACID batteries and will NOT work and in fact may be dangerous for other battery technologies.

 ### Communications